 Here are 8 tips used in dog training that also apply to learning the guitar.

 1. Raise difficulty in small increments so subjects can easily accomplish each task

 A dog needs to know how to lie down before they can rollover.
-A student needs to know how to easily transition between two chords before playing a progression.
+A student needs to know how to easily transition between two chords before playing a progression and before playing a song.
 Mastering and reinforcing each incremental step is critical to master more difficult skills.
-Moving to fast will cause subjects to become frustrated and confused which is the top detriment to learning.
+Moving too fast will cause subjects to become frustrated and confused which is the top detriment to learning.